rohts-patil/Long-To-Date-Intellij-Plugin/README.md

 # Long-To-Date-Intellij-Plugin
-Intellij-Plugin to convert long epoch to Date
+Intellij-Plugin to convert long epoch milliseconds to date.

 ### Features
 - [x] Convert from Editor.
 - [x] Convert from Console.
 - [x] Convert from Debugger.
+- [ ] Convert from Tools.

 ### Installation